fabianfassnacht/QGIS_Tutorial5/Tutorial_5_Digitizing.md

 To train the just learned skills you should now complete the following exercise:

-(1) Load the raster dataset “S2_Neapel_sm2.tif” located in the “Datasets/S2” folder.
+(1) Load the raster dataset “S2_Neapel_sm2.tif”.
 Adapt the visualization settings if you want.

 (2) Create a new Shapefile of type ”Line”.